-- Provide quality education that offers a comprehensive curriculum which meets the abilities and needs of individual students. - Be balanced in providing effective learning experiences for both girls and boys. - Follow on from previously learnt practices in each subject area as the year progresses.
+- Provide quality education that offers a comprehensive curriculum which meets the abilities and needs of individual students. - ▶ Be balanced in providing effective learning experiences for all students. - ▶ Follow on from previously acquired practices in each subject area as the year progresses.